 Our fulfillment center is open Monday-Friday 8AM - 5PM Pacific

 A summary of United States shipping options appears below:

-Most orders ship within 24 hours of ordering during business days.
-Should an item be back ordered, or an unforeseen delay occur, you will be notified as soon as possible.
+Most orders, incl. express orders, ship within 3 business days.
+Please note, domestic express shipping is currently not available.
+Should an unforeseen delay occur, you will be notified as soon as possible..

 - We will not deliver to PO Boxes.

 - All orders are subject to local tax.